Conditions Clostridioides (formerly Clostridium) difficile infection

 The greatest risk factor in association with a Clostridioides difficile (C. difficile) infection is taking antibiotics.

-This is because these disrupt the balance of the body’s natural bacterial population, especially in the intestines – also known as the intestinal flora.
-An imbalance of this intestinal flora makes it easier for pathogens such as C. difficile to settle and prolifically multiply.
+This is because antibiotics can affect the body’s natural bacterial balance.
+The community of bacteria and other microorganisms that live in the intestines are known as the intestinal flora.
+The intestinal flora is particularly susceptible to damage from taking antibiotics.
+An imbalance of the intestinal flora makes it easier for pathogens such as C. difficile to colonize and multiply in large numbers.

 - older age